stuycs-gh-classrooms/09-nextcs-p01-https-freeinvaders-org/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- 'A' and LEFT arrow key used to move the "spaceship" to the left
+- 'D' and RIGHT arrow key used to move the "spaceship" to the right
+- ' ' (spacebar) used to shoot projectiles at the "aliens"
+- ESC for pausing the game
+- ENTER for resuming the game

 Mouse Control:
-- Mouse movement:
+- Mouse movement: N/A
-- Mouse pressed:
+- Mouse pressed: N/A

 ### Classes